getsentry/sentry-docs/src/collections/_documentation/platforms/node/sourcemaps.md

 Sentry supports un-minifying JavaScript via [Source Maps](http://blog.sentry.io/2015/10/29/debuggable-javascript-with-source-maps.html).
 This lets you view source code context obtained from stack traces in their original untransformed form, which is particularly useful for debugging minified code (e.g. UglifyJS), or transpiled code from a higher-level language (e.g. TypeScript, ES6).

+Source maps can be either:

+1. Uploaded directly to Sentry (**recommended**).
+2. Served publicly over HTTP alongside your source files.

 ## Generating a Source Map

 Most modern JavaScript transpilers support source maps.
 Below are instructions for some common tools.